rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 sudo apt-get install git-lfs git make sudo \
                      rsync debootstrap gettext squashfs-tools dosfstools mtools xorriso \
                      memtest86+ devscripts debhelper checkinstall cmake \
-                     # GRUB bootloader and support modules for booting both MBR and EFI boot
-                     # across CPU architectures.
-Notably the AMD64 image *legacy boot* uses
-                     # the same 32-bit bootloader as the i386 image.
                      grub-efi-amd64-bin grub-efi-ia32-bin grub-pc-bin \
-                     # For Secure Boot, the GRUB binaries need to trust Canonical
-                     # signatures, not Debian signatures, as GRUB needs to verify the
-                     # Canonical-signed Linux kernel (see "EFI Secure Boot" section below).
                      shim-signed grub-efi-amd64-signed \
-                     # To provide backwards compatibility of Redo Backup v1.0.4 backups on
-                     # AMD64 systems, install the dependencies required to build some very
-                     # old versions of "sfdisk" and "partclone.restore".
-More recent
-                     # versions of sfdisk and partclone are used for all other operations.
                      libtool-bin gawk pkg-config comerr-dev docbook-xsl e2fslibs-dev fuse \
                      libaal-dev libblkid-dev libbsd-dev libext2fs-dev libncurses5-dev \
                      libncursesw5-dev libntfs-3g88 libreadline-gplv2-dev libreadline5 \